-For its forthcoming 15th issue, which will be published in November 2020, Humanitarian Alternatives is launching a call for articles for the issue’s focus theme “The post-COVID-19 world” (provisional title).
-This focus will be developed in partnership with The International Humanitarian Studies Association (IHSA) and will expand upon issue 14’s first COVID-19 focus, entitled “COVID-19: Impacts upon humanitarian action”, and going to press at the end of July 2020.
-If you are an stakeholder, a researcher or an observer of the international humanitarian community, and wish to submit a proposal for an article on this subject, please send a summary of your argument and an outline (2 pages maximum) to the following email address by 13 July 2020: email@example.com.
-You will receive a reply by 22 July 2020.
+For its forthcoming 19th issue, due out in March 2022, Humanitarian Alternatives is launching a call for papers for its Focus, provisionally titled “The place of the child in humanitarian action and communication: moving away from the cliché of the childhood icon”.
+If you are an actor, researcher or observer in the international humanitarian community and wish to submit an article proposal on this subject, please send a summary and a draft plan (two pages maximum) to the following email address by 20 December 2021: email@example.com.
+You will receive a reply by 24 December 2021 at the latest.

 The final deadline for submitting the article is 31 January 2022.
 The article should be around 15,000 characters including spaces (around 2,400 words).
 Six or seven articles will be selected for this Focus.

 For each issue, we also study article proposals on themes related to humanitarian action other than the one of the Focus; these are published in the “Perspectives”, “Transitions”, “Innovations”, “Ethics”, “Reportage” or “Tribune” sections.
 We invite you to send us your proposals.